Meet the Staff

 Financial Administrator, Eloise Swain Harmon

 Eloise Swain Harmon (Elie) is the financial minister at St David's.
-She lives in Sandwich, and she is married with two boys (Andrew and Tyler ages 15 and 14).
-They go to school in Sandwich.
-Ellie grew up in Monument Beach at Briarwood because her father was an Episcopal priest and director at that conference center when it was still owned by the Episcopal Church.
+She lives in Sandwich, and she is married with two adult sons.
+Elie grew up in Monument Beach at Briarwood, when it was still owned by the Episcopal Church.
+Her father was an Episcopal priest and director at that camp and conference center.
 Her childhood church growing up was St John’s in Sandwich.
 She likes to play tennis, read, go to the beach, and take nature walks with her family and dog, Brontë.